LinkedIn advertising isn’t for everyone.

 2. Can I Run Native Video Ads With LinkedIn Advertising?

-This past May, LinkedIn rolled out a native video ad format.
+Recently, LinkedIn rolled out a native video ad format.
 It’s called Video for Sponsored Content.

 According to LinkedIn, users spend almost three times watching video ads than static ones.

 Native video ads appear in the news feed as sponsored posts.
 They autoplay on mute.